rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 #### Projects unable to convert to native Image OOTB
  - config-server (Due to presence of Netty)
  - api-gateway (Due to presence of Netty)

+#### Breaking Changes in 3.0
+ - Migration to jakarta namespace from javax
+ - Spring Cloud Seluth is deprecated in favor of Micrometer
+ - With New Observability we cant use Rabbit as sender type and use asynchronous communication